 Introduce the concept of prepositions to your child using an artificial flower and vase.
 For example, put the flower in the vase and talk about how the flower is “IN” the vase.
 Then take the flower out of the vase.
 Ask your child if the flower is in or out of the vase to gauge their level of understanding.
 If your child has difficulty grasping a preposition, try using another one!

 Materials: Artificial flower, vase

-Flower sort: Help your child brainstorm how they would like to sort the flower stickers (i.e., color, size, type) then, with a few pieces of paper or a poster board, have your child use fine motor skills to remove the stickers and place them in groups on the paper.
+Help your child brainstorm how they would like to sort the flower stickers (i.e., color, size, type).
+Then, with a few pieces of paper or a poster board, have your child use fine motor skills to remove the stickers and place them in groups on the paper.
 Once finished, count how many stickers are in each group.
 For an added challenge with older children, you can encourage them to write the number of stickers next to each grouping.